genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/system-message.md

 ## Overview
 System originated messages, used for indicating chat state,notify of errors, providing the user with instructions, etc.
 There are fixed messages and removable messages.
+{: .overview}

+## Messages types
 ### Fixed messages
 Appears in the chat and will stay there, Those messages are also passed on the `ChatElementListener` for history preservation.

 ### Removable messages
 Messages that are displyed in the chat for a period of time, until a fulfillment of some condition is met, usually during specific chat state), than automatically are removed.
 Those messages are not passed to the `ChatElementListener` and will not appear when chat gets restored from history.

-> e.g., The `Wait` message that appears to the user while he waits for his live chat to accepted by an agent.
+✍️ e.g. `Wait` message, appears on chat start, while the user waits for his live chat to be accepted by an agent.

 ## Injecting System messages
 The hosting app can inject system messages after the chat was created, using the `ChatController.post` API.